kd3n1z/simple-unity-notifications/README.md

 #### Unscheduling

-To remove a notification, use the `RemoveNotification` method.
+To remove a notification, use the `UnscheduleNotification` method.

 -   `uniqueId` (string): A unique identifier for the notification.